Skip to content

 • Examples, patterns, and public pages (Changelog, Roadmap).

-• Bug fixes and stability patches within the v1.0.x line.
+• Bug fixes and stability patches within the v1.x line.

 What may become commercial

-As PyColors UI evolves into a sustainable ecosystem, some parts may be introduced under a commercial license.
+As PyColors evolves into a sustainable ecosystem, some parts may be introduced under a commercial license.

 Current status

-For now, PyColors UI is public and free to explore.
-Licensing terms may evolve as the project matures.
+PyColors UI (foundation) is currently public and free to explore.